mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ### Alternatives

 Typing in the long `ssh` command everytime to forward ports could be tiring.
 (Who can remember the order of local ports and remote ports for that command?)
-In such case, there are multiple alternative methods that does same thing in user-friendly ways:
+In such case, there are multiple alternative methods that does the same thing in user-friendly ways:
 - Use [VS Code with Remote SSH extension](/docs/computation/hpc/intro/vscode-jupyter)
     - [Official documentation](https://code.visualstudio.com/docs/editor/port-forwarding)
 - Use GUI applications